palladius/ricc.rocks/_common/posts/symlinked-themes-compared.md

 ---
 # Note this is SUPER weird, I try to make this work for ALL my thingies so there might be some behavioural clatches in the
 # initial HEADER :) Lets try to keep it small :)
-title: "💦 Symlinked Themes Compared"
+title: "💦 Symlinked Themes Compared (🏆)"
 date: 2023-01-28T21:17:43+01:00
 draft: false
 tags: [symlink]